costrx/carquest_pub/empress_freecar.md

         "ExceptionClass": null
       }
 ```
+Latitude and longitude are variables, so you could use this routine to search for cars anywhere else.
 ### (2) Query all the modo cars and narrow down the results to the chosen carpark.
-This give you a gigantic list of Modo's active cars with all their details.
+This give you a gigantic list of Modo's active cars (alomst 900) with all the car details and their booking information.
 ```
 https://bookit.modo.coop/api/v2/car_list
 ```